Local plasticity rules can learn deep representations using self-supervised contrastive predictions: Discussion

 We introduced CLAPP, a self-supervised and biologically plausible learning rule that yields deep hierarchical representations in neural networks.
 CLAPP integrates neuroscientific evidence on the dendritic morphology of neurons and takes the temporal structure of natural data into account.
 Algorithmically, CLAPP minimises a layer-wise contrastive predictive loss function and stacks well on different task domains like images, speech and video -- despite the locality in space and time.

-While the performance loss due to layer-wise training is a clear limitation of the current model, the stacking property is preserved and preliminary results suggest improved versions that stack even better (e.g. using adaptive receptive field sizes or predictions from higher layers).
-Note however, that CLAPP models self-supervised learning of cortical hierarchies and does \emph{not} provide a general credit assignment method, such as BP.
-CLAPP in its current form is data- and compute-intensive, however, CLAPP runs on unlabelled data with quasi infinite supply, and is eligible for neuromorphic hardware, potentially decreasing energy consumption by orders of magnitude \citep{wunderlich2019demonstrating}.
+While the performance loss due to layer-wise training is a limitation of the current model, the stacking property is preserved and preliminary results suggest improved versions that stack even better (e.g. using adaptive encoding patch sizes).
+Note that CLAPP models self-supervised learning of cortical hierarchies and does \emph{not} provide a general credit assignment method, such as BP.
+However, the representation learned with CLAPP could serve as an initialisation for transfer learning, where the encoder is fine-tuned later with standard BP.
+Alternatively, fine-tuning could even start already during CLAPP training.
+CLAPP in its current form is data- and compute-intensive, however, it runs on unlabelled data with quasi infinite supply, and is eligible for neuromorphic hardware, which could decrease energy consumption dramatically \citep{wunderlich2019demonstrating}.

 Classical predictive coding models alter neural activity at inference time, e.g. by cancelling predicted future activity \citep{Rao1999, Keller2018}.
-Here, we suggest a different, perhaps complementary, role of predictive coding in synaptic plasticity, where dendritic activity predicts future neural activity, but directly enters the learning rule \citep{Kording2001, Urbanczik2014}.
+Here, we suggest a different, perhaps complementary, role of predictive coding in synaptic plasticity, where dendritic activity predicts future neural activity, but directly enters the learning rule \citep{Kording2001, urbanczik2014learning}.
 CLAPP currently does not model certain features of biological neurons, e.g. spiking activity or long range feedback, and requires neurons to transmit signals with precise value and timing.
 We plan to address these topics in future work.